 Welcome to Kingfisher Park Birdwatchers Lodge, Julatten, Queensland, Australia.

-The Lodge is named after the Buff-breasted Paradise-Kingfisher that visit to breed within the grounds usually from late October through to mid-April.
+The Lodge is named after the Buff-breasted Paradise-Kingfisher that visits to breed within the grounds, usually from late October through to mid-April.

-Kingfisher Park Birdwatchers Lodge is a haven for anyone interested in natural history such as bird watchers, mammal and reptile watchers, photographers and artists.
-The Lodge is located in the rural community of Julatten just off the Rex Highway (highway 44) between Mossman on the coast and Mount Molloy at the northern end of the Atherton Tablelands (Cairns Highlands), Far North Queensland.
-We are within an easy1½ hr drive of the Cairns International Airport and Cairns birdwatching sites such as the world renowned Cairns Esplanade Foreshore where shorebirds (waders) can be see in comfort at close quarters.
+Kingfisher Park Birdwatchers Lodge is a haven for anyone interested in natural history such as bird watchers, mammal and reptile enthusiasts, photographers and artists.
+The Lodge is located at the base of the Mount Lewis range in the rural community of Julatten, just off the Rex Highway (highway 44) between Mossman on the coast and Mount Molloy at the northern end of the Atherton Tablelands (Cairns Highlands), Far North Queensland.
+We are within an easy 1½ hr drive of the Cairns International Airport and Cairns birdwatching sites such as the world renowned Cairns Esplanade Foreshore where shorebirds (waders) can be see in comfort at close quarters.

-Kingfisher Park Birdwatchers Lodge consists of self-contained units, seperate roomed bunkhouse, camping, caravan and motorhome sites set in a rainforest environment (If you don't want to cook there is the very good Highlander Tavern 1.5km away or excellent food at the Mt.
-Molloy Hotel 10kms away).
-Walking tracks allow easy access around the 5 hectares (12 acres) of grounds, taking you through the rainforest into an open grassed orchard and onto the permanent waters of Bushy Creek, where you might see a Platypus.
+Kingfisher Park Birdwatchers Lodge consists of self-contained units and a four-room bunkhouse set in a rainforest environment.
+If you don't want to cook, there is the very good Highlander Tavern 1.5km away or excellent food at the Mt.
+Molloy Hotel 10kms away.
+Walking tracks allow easy access around the 4.5 hectares (11 acres) of grounds, taking you through the rainforest into an open, grassy orchard and onto the bank of Bushy Creek, where you might see a Platypus.